-- Do I really need this item(s)? - Is the expense targeted to valid program needs? - Is this the minimum amount I need to spend to meet my need? - Do I have the capacity to use what I am purchasing? - Is the price being paid for the item(s) a fair rate? - If I were asked to defend this purchase would I be able to?
+- Do I really need this item(s)? - Does the expenditure address valid campus program needs? - Is this the minimum amount I need to spend to meet my need? - Do I have the capacity to use what I am purchasing? - Is the price being paid for the item(s) a fair rate? - If I were asked to defend this purchase would I be able to?

-Additionally, purchase requests must support activities in the District Improvement Plan (DIP)/Campus Improvement Plan (CIP) that are based on the school's Comprehensive Needs Assessment (CNA).
-Capital outlay expenditures must have been included and approved in the consolidated grant application prior to purchase requests being made.
-Purchases not found in the District Improvement Plan/Campus Improvement Plan or Comprehensive Needs Assessments and all capital outlay requests not included in the consolidated grant application for approval will be denied.
+Additionally, purchase requests must support activities in the District Improvement Plan (DIP)/Campus Improvement Plan (CIP) that are based on the District/Campus' Comprehensive Needs Assessment (CNA).
+Capital outlay expenditures must have been included and approved in the ESSA consolidated grant application prior to purchase requests being made.